-Today, onyx still retains that dark and mourning representation.
+Today, onyx still means something dark and mournful, with some mysticism thrown in.
 You can find an onyx stone in places like Brazil, Canada, Uruguay, and Madagascar.

 A lot of people think obsidian is a smooth, black rock.
 Instead, it’s the most common form of natural glass.
 It's formed in volcanic lava .
 Obsidian is made when felsic lava erupts.